 Originally when it was first launched decades ago, it was most often used by individuals who would be switching over from one employers health insurance plan, to a new plan with a different company.
-Well over the years short term health insurance, which has less overall coverage benefits as compared to a typical major medical plan, proved to be a more affordable option for individuals and families.
-Let’s be very clear, short term health insurance plans can be a great way to obtain health insurance coverage at 50% the cost of a comparable ACA plan.
+Well over the years short term health insurance, which has less overall coverage benefits as compared to a typical major medical plan, proved to be a more affordable option for some individuals and families.
+Let’s be very clear, short term health insurance plans can be a great way to obtain health insurance coverage at 30% the cost of a comparable ACA (Obamacare) plan.

 That said, short term health insurance plans are not for everyone.
 Specifically, they’re not a fit for individuals who have complicated health profiles.
 Or as any serious health condition is commonly reffered to as, a “pre-existing condition”.

 If you have had serious heart problems, or if you have diabetes, or cancer, or a number of other serious health issues, you will not be able to sign up for a short term health insurance plan.
 These plans, unlike “Obamacare plans” are not required to cover an individual regardless of their health profile.

 Short Term Health Plans, do not have to provide coverage for pre-existing conditions.

 If you have a serious health condition you may only be able to obtain a health insurance plan during open-enrollment, and with a plan that complies with ACA regulations.